c3mb0/go-do-work/README.md

 ## Usage

-Any struct that implements the `Job` interface is eligible to be queued and executed by `gdw`.
-There is, however, a __big__ difference between queuing a struct and a struct *pointer*.
+Any object that implements the `Job` interface is eligible to be queued and executed by `gdw`.
+There is, however, a __big__ difference between queuing a object and a object *pointer*.

 Consider the following example:
 ```